DNIF-Documentation/DNIF/kb/docs/hyperscale/connect-extract-enrich/Connectors/Supported-Connector/netskope-connector.md

 - A **Connection successful** message and the time stamp will be displayed on a screen.
     If the connection is not successful an error message will be displayed.Refer to [Troubleshooting Connector Validations](/docs/documents/Troubleshooting-and-Debugging/troubleshooting-connector-validations.md) for more details on the error message.

-Once the connector is configured, validate if the connector is listed under **[Collection Status](https://dnif.it/kb/operations/collection-status/)** screen with status as **Active**.
-This signifies the connector is configured successfully and data is ready to ingest.